metno/emep-ctm/Subrun.rst

 This bash shell script is designed so that users can easily adapt it to fit their needs.
 It contain the minimum information required to run the EMEP/MSC-W model.
 The script should be self-explanatory.
-It assumes one directory for input data other than meteorology data.
-The metdata for the year, and for January :math:`1^{st}` the following year (365 +1 files) is linked directly in the ``config_emep.nml`` file.
+The paths for meteorology and all other input data are defined on the model configuration file, ``config_emep.nml``.
 You need to set the right paths for the input directories.
-All the input files in the input directories are linked to the directory you are working from.

 It is possible to run the model on a smaller domain than the full regional model domain, as defined by indexes :math:`x` and :math:`y`.
-For the 'EECCA' gtid  :math:`x=1,\ldots,132; y=1,\ldots,159`\ .
+For the 'EECCA' grid  :math:`x=1,\ldots,132; y=1,\ldots,159`\ .
 To set a smaller domain, use ``RUNDOMAIN`` variable in the ``ModelConstants_config`` namelist to idicate the sub-domain indexes.
 In :numref:`config-emep`, ``RUNDOMAIN`` defines a subdomain with :math:`x=36,\ldots,100; y=50,\ldots,150`\ .